amazon-archives/spree_pay_with_amazon/README.md

 --------------
 You will need to configure Instant Notification Settings in order to accept the callback when a refund is completed.
 Configure your IPN settings by logging into your [Seller Central Account](https://sellercentral.amazon.com/gp/pyop/seller/account/settings/user-settings-view.html?).

-You will need to set the Merchant URL to https://YOUR_STORE_URL/amazon_callback
+The IPN URL will be in the Configuration section of your Spree Commerce instance.